 Our Women's Studies Advisory Council consist of faculty, staff and students of the University.
 The purpose of the Women’s Studies Council is to advise the Director of the program and enable all members of the University community to participate in and be informed about the Women’s Studies Program.

-The Direcctor also coordinate the Gender Equity Council (Office of the President)
+The Director also coordinate the Gender Equity Council (Office of the President)

-Since the Fall of 2010, we are part of the Division of Institutional Diversity Equity & Community Engagment.
+Since the Fall of 2010, we are part of the Division of Institutional Diversity Equity & Community Engagement.

 Go to the Timeline here